Skip to Content

 This cake is moist, yummy, rich, and full of vanilla flavor.
 Yet it contains only 217 calories.

-So, you feel full after eating it.
+And unlike regular cake, it has a lot of protein so you feel full after eating it.

 Per Serving: